14 Vitamins and What they do in Our Body

 Plants synthesize vitamins on their own.

-But humans synthesize some, store some while the remaining have to be taken from the diet.
-So let’s go into more details on
+But humans synthesize some and store some while the remaining have to be taken from the diet.
+So, let’s go into more detail on

 Vitamins are organic substances that regulate the body’s physiology.